Your browser is not supported.

 Throughout the last 10 years, implantology has become a fundamental part of dentistry.
 It is the treatment of first choice for the rehabilitation of functional, anatomical or aesthetic problems arising from tooth loss and dramatically improves the quality of life of patients.

-It isn’t possible to study implantology at an undergraduate level; you must complete postgraduate study, whether it be commercial or company orientated courses (link to TIH courses or biohorizons education section) or postgraduate university programmes.
+It isn’t possible to study implantology at an undergraduate level; you must complete postgraduate study, whether it be commercial or company orientated courses or postgraduate university programmes.
 Life as a dentist can be challenging, varied and rewarding—specialising in implant dentistry is one career option that reflects this.
 If you are willing to commit to further education and slowly building your competence, experience and skills, specialising as an implantologist is well worth it.
 Implant dentistry is a career full of opportunities from professional respect, patient satisfaction, remuneration, personal fulfilment and a developing industry.

 Dentistry is a stable industry to work in—dentistry has one of the lowest unemployment rates.
 As the population ages and cosmetic dental services become increasingly popular, the demand for dental procedures including implants will increase.
 By 2022, the estimated US and European market for dental implants is expected to reach $4.2 billion and it’s unlikely an alternative will become available in the next few years meaning implants will become the treatment of choice for edentulous patients.

 Unlike some professions, dentistry allows you to have a rewarding and fast-paced but balanced lifestyle between work, family and social life.